On robust expansiveness for sectional hyperbolic attracting sets: Preliminary results on sectional-hyperbolic attracting sets

-\begin{remark} \begin{enumerate} \item If $\sigma\in\sing(G)\cap\Lambda$ is generalized Lorenz-like, then at $w\in\gamma_\sigma^s\setminus\{\sigma\}$\footnote{An embedded disk $\gamma\subset M$ is a (local) {\em stable disk}, if $\dist(\phi_t x, \phi_t y)\to0$ exponentially fast as $t\to+\infty$, for $x,y\in\gamma$.
+\begin{remark} \begin{enumerate} \item If $\sigma\in\sing(G)\cap\Lambda$ is generalized Lorenz-like, then at $w\in\gamma_\sigma^s\setminus\{\sigma\}$\footnote{An embedded disk $\gamma\subset M$ is a (local) {\em stable disk}, if $d(\phi_t x, \phi_t y)\to0$ exponentially fast as $t\to+\infty$, for $x,y\in\gamma$.
 Here $\gamma^s_\sigma$ is a local stable disk containing $\sigma$ with maximal dimension: the local stable manifold; see e.g. \cite{PM82}.} we have $T_w\gamma_\sigma^s= E^{cs}_w=E^s_w\oplus\RR\cdot\{G(w)\}$ since $T\gamma_\sigma^s$ is $D\phi_t$-invariant and contains $G(w)$ (because $\gamma_\sigma^s$ is $\phi_t$-invariant) and the dimensions coincide. \item If an equilibrium $\sigma\in\sing(G)\cap\Lambda$ is not generalized Lorenz-like, then $\sigma$ is not in the positive limit set of $\Lambda\setminus\{\sigma\}$, i.e. there is no $x\in\Lambda\setminus\{\sigma\}$ so that $\sigma\in\omega(x)$.
 Moreover, we have $\dim E^s_\sigma\in\{d_s,d_s+1\}$.
-An example is provided by the pair of equilibria of the Lorenz system of equations away from the origin: these are saddles with an expanding complex eigenvalue which belong to the attracting set of the trapping ellipsoid already known to E. Lorenz; see e.g. \cite[Section 3.3]{AraPac2010} and references therein. \item There are many examples of singular-hyperbolic attracting sets, non-transitive and containing non-Lorenz-like (generalized) singularities; see Figure~\ref{fig:singhypattracting} for an example obtained by conveniently modifying the geometric Lorenz construction, and many others in \cite{Morales07}. \item In what follows, \emph{a singular-hyperbolic attracting set with no (generalized) Lorenz-like singularities can be treated as non-singular attracting set}, since non-Lorenz-like singularites do not interfere with the asymptotic dynamics of positive trajectories of points in the set. \item There are examples of three-dimensional singular \emph{attractors} with non-Lorenz-like singularities, but these sets are not robustly transitive and cannot be sectional-hyperbolic; see e.g.~\cite{MPu98}. \end{enumerate} \end{remark}
+An example is provided by the pair of equilibria of the Lorenz system of equations away from the origin: these are saddles with an expanding complex eigenvalue which belong to the attracting set of the trapping ellipsoid already known to E. Lorenz; see e.g. \cite[Section 3.3]{AraPac2010} and references therein. \item There are many examples of singular-hyperbolic attracting sets, non-transitive and containing non-Lorenz-like (generalized) singularities; see Figure~\ref{fig:singhypattracting} for an example obtained by conveniently modifying the geometric Lorenz construction, and many others in \cite{Morales07} or more recently in \cite{BaBoPac21}. \item In what follows, \emph{a singular-hyperbolic attracting set with no (generalized) Lorenz-like singularities can be treated as non-singular attracting set}, since non-Lorenz-like singularites do not interfere with the asymptotic dynamics of positive trajectories of points in the set. \item There are examples of three-dimensional singular \emph{attractors} with non-Lorenz-like singularities, but these sets are not robustly transitive and cannot be sectional-hyperbolic; see e.g.~\cite{MPu98}. \item A singular hyperbolic attracting set contains no isolated periodic orbits.
+For such a periodic orbit would have to be a periodic sink, violating volume expansion. \end{enumerate} \end{remark}

 \begin{proof}[Proof of Proposition~\ref{prop:generaLorenzlike}] It follows from sectional-hyperbolicity that $\sigma$ is a hyperbolic saddle and that at most $d_{cu}$ eigenvalues have positive real part.
 If there are only $d_{cu}-1$ such eigenvalues, then the constraints on $\lambda^s$ and $\lambda^u$ follow from sectional expansion.